 Personal Leave

 Full-time employees are entitled to two (2) days of paid personal leave each school year.
 Part-time employees or employees who work for less than a full year are entitled to a prorata part of the authorized personal leave days.
 Your supervisor must approve the leave date, but no reasons will be required for the leave.
 An unused personal day shall be carried over into a sick day the following school year.
+Employees taking personal leave must file a personal affidavit on their return to work stating that the leave was personal in nature.
 Other limitations are set out in Policy.
 03.1231/03.2231

 Sick Leave